Back to blog

 Most important of all, Primavera helps project managers compute the To Complete Performance Index (TCPI) to guarantee the good performance of projects.
 This function is useful in ensuring that the costs of the projects are kept within the cost target and that the cost of the outstanding work is controlled.

-Conclusion: The value of TCPI for agencies
+Conclusion: the value of itra performance index calculation for agencies